Chiapa de Corzo, Chiapas: Demographics

 As of 2010, the municipality had a total population of 87,603.

 As of 2010, the city of Chiapa de Corzo had a population of 45,077.
-Other than the city of Chiapa de Corzo, the municipality had 404 localities, the largest of which (with 2010 populations in parentheses) were: Jardínes del Grijalva (2,881), classified as urban, and Julián Grajales (2,394), Salvador Urbina (1,653), Las Flechas (1,579), Galecio Narcía (1,553), El Palmar (San Gabriel) (1,477), Juan del Grijalva (1,428), Ignacio Allende (1,396), Venustiano Carranza (1,301), Narciso Mendoza (1,193), Nicolás Bravo (1,184), América Libre (1,073), and Nuevo Carmen Tonapac (1,010), classified as rural.
+Other than the city of Chiapa de Corzo, the municipality had 404 localities, the largest of which (with 2010 populations in parentheses) were:

+All are classified as rural, except Jardínes del Grijalva, which is classified as urban.

 Town and municipality

 The town/municipality is located about 15 km from the state capital of Tuxtla Gutiérrez and connected to the city of San Cristóbal de las Casas via Federal Highway 190 also known as the Panamerican Highway.
 The town is located along the Grijalva River and has one of the main docks along this waterway.
 The town is laid out in Spanish style, centered on a very large plaza which the municipality claims is larger than the Zocalo, or main plaza of Mexico City. (sec.

 This plaza has a number of important features.
 The largest and best known is the La Pila fountain.
 This was constructed in 1562 in Moorish style, made of brick in the form of a diamond.
 The structure is attributed to Dominican brother Rodrigo de León.
 It measures fifty two meters in circumference and twelve meters in height.
 It has eight arches and a cylindrical tower which occasionally functioned as a watchtower.
-Another important feature is the La Pochota kapok tree.
+Another important feature is the La Pochota kapok, a Ceiba pentandra tree.
 According to tradition, the Spanish town was founded around this tree.
 The last feature is a clock tower which was constructed in the 1950s.
 The town's main structures are centered on this plaza, including the municipal palace and the former home of Liberal governor Angel Albino Corzo, for whom the town is partially named.
 One side of the plaza is taken by the “portales” a series of arches initially built in the 18th century, which contain a number of businesses.
 Unlike many towns, the main church does not face this plaza.
 It is set back from it about a block.